MissStrong/ICS4UE_Semester_1_2018-2019/23_Activity_18_Object-Oriented_Programming/1-Lesson-Objects.md

 Since primitive data types don't belong to a class, you don't need to use the `new` keyword to create them.

 The reason that you cannot create a `Math` object is that the constructor in the `Math` class is `private`.
 When you create your own classes, you can prevent a user from creating an object belonging to you class by making the class's constructor `private`.
-By default, all classes you create have public constructors with a blank body.
-All classes have a constructor regardless of whether they are explicitely written.
+By default, every classe you create has a `public` constructor with a blank body.
+Every classes have a constructor regardless of whether it is explicietly written in the body of the class.

 ### Method Overloading